HandsOnDataViz/book/docs/HandsOnDataViz.md

 Search Bar* and *Show Locate Button* to get rid of unnecessary elements.
 Feel free to experiment with other settings as well.

-Now, let’s return back to **Map Layers** menu and choose our *Hospitals General Information* point layer.
+Now, let’s return back to the *Map Layers* menu and choose our *Hospitals General Information* point layer.
 You can notice that in *Data Selection* accordion menu, *Resize Points by Value* is grayed out.
 That is because the dataset doesn’t contain columns with continuous variables that can be transformed to point sizes.
 Instead, we can use *Style by Value* option to classify categorical points.
 The dataset contains multiple variables that can be effectively visualized, such as *Hospital Type*, *Emergency Services* (a yes/no category), *Mortality national comparison* and others.
-Let’s stick with *Hospital Type*, as is illustrated in Figure <a href="#fig:socrata-style">8.51</a>.
+Let’s stick with *Hospital Type*, as is illustrated in Figure <a href="#fig:socrata-style">8.52</a>.

 <img src="images/08-map/socrata-style-annotated.png" alt="Let's display different types of hospitals in different colors." width="300" />
 <p class="caption">
-Figure 8.51: Let’s display different types of hospitals in different colors.
+Figure 8.52: Let’s display different types of hospitals in different colors.
 </p>